2002–03 Milwaukee Bucks season

-The 2002–03 Milwaukee Bucks season was the Bucks' 35th season in the National Basketball Association.
-For the first time since 1993–94 season, Glenn Robinson was not on the opening day roster.
+The 2002–03 Milwaukee Bucks season was the 35th season for the Milwaukee Bucks in the National Basketball Association.
+For the first time since the 1993–94 season, Glenn Robinson was not on the opening day roster.
 During the off-season, the Bucks acquired Toni Kukoč from the Atlanta Hawks.

-In a year of transition, the Bucks played mediocre basketball with a 14–20 start, but then won 13 of their next 16 games, and held a 25–23 record at the All-Star break.
-In February 2003, just before the trading deadline, the Bucks dealt 3-time All-Star shooting guard Ray Allen to the Seattle SuperSonics in exchange for 34 year-old All-Star point guard Gary Payton and Desmond Mason.
-The Bucks won eight of their final nine games finishing fourth in the Central Division with a 42–40 record.
+With the addition of Kukoč, the Bucks played around .500 in winning percentage with an 8–8 start to the regular season, but then fell below .500 as the team lost seven of their next nine games.
+The Bucks soon recovered and won 10 of their 14 games in January, and held a 25–23 record at the All-Star break.
+At mid-season, just before the trading deadline, the Bucks traded All-Star guard Ray Allen to the Seattle SuperSonics in exchange for All-Star guard Gary Payton, and Desmond Mason.
+With the addition of Payton and Mason, the Bucks won eight of their final nine games of the season, finishing in fourth place in the Central Division with a 42–40 record, and earning the seventh seed in the Eastern Conference.